 The GRE (Graduate Record Exam) is not required for this graduate program.

 - Create an online application account.

 - Transcripts – Unofficial transcript from each university-level institution attended may be uploaded for review purposes.
 Applicants must hold a Bachelor's degree with some education and/or professional background in chemistry.
 If an applicant completed undergraduate studies a number of years ago, a refresher course in chemistry may be recommended by the Admissions Committee.
 Such short, intensive, conveniently scheduled chemistry courses are offered at UC Berkeley Extension and San Francisco City College, among others.
 If accepted, students are then required to submit official transcripts.

 - Two letters of recommendation

 - Statement of Purpose - A two-to-three page essay that describes your professional and educational interests, background and goals.

-- International students are required to submit their official TOEFL score, copy of their passport, and a completed Certification of Finance form with supplemental bank statements (see International Students).
+- International students are required to submit their official TOEFL or IELTS score, copy of their passport, and a completed Certification of Finance form with supplemental bank statements (see International Students).